MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 Now you have a working agent, you can preview it in a basic web chat application.

-1. In the Agent Playground in the Foundry Portal, at the top of the chat pane, in the **Preview** drop-down list, select **Preview agent**.
+1. In the Agent Playground in the Foundry Portal, at the top of the chat pane, in the **Publish** drop-down list, select **Preview web app**.

     A preview chat interface is opened in a new browser tab.